-Program & Target Indication Preclin Pł 1 ase 2 3 Status Rights Rilonacept1 IL-1α & IL-1β Recurrent Pericarditis (RP) Actively recruiting subjects in single, pivotal Phase 3 trial in recurrent pericarditis Worldwide (excluding MENA) Mavrilimumab GM-CSFRa Giant Cell Arteritis (GCA) Advancing Phase 2 proof-of-concept trial Worldwide KPL-716 Prurigo Nodularis (PN) ) Advancing into multiple chronic pruritic diseases, starting with planned P2a/P2b Worldwide OSMRB Atopic Dermatitis (AtD) Data from Repeated-Single-Dose Phase 1b expected in 2H 2019 Worldwide KPL-045 CD30L Autoimmune IND filing planned for 2H 2019 Worldwide KPL-404 CD40 Autoimmune IND filing planned for 2H 2019 Worldwide
+Program & Target Indication Preclinical Phase 1 Phase 2 Phase 3 Status Rights Rilonacept 1 IL-1 α & IL-1 β Recurrent Pericarditis Enrolling single, pivotal Phase 3 trial Worldwide (excluding MENA Mavrilimumab GM-CSFRα Giant Cell Arteritis (GCA) Enrolling global Phase 2 proof-of-concept trial Worldwide ΚΡΙ-716 OSMRβ Prurigo Nodularis (PN) Plan to initiate adaptive design Phase 2a/2b trial in PN in 1H 2019 Worldwide Chronic Idiopathic Pruritus, Chronic Idiopathic Urticaria, Plaque Psoriasis, Lichen Simplex Chronicus, Lichen Planus Plan to initiate Phase 2 exploratory pilot study in multiple diseases characterized by chronic pruritus in 1H 2019 Atopic Dermatitis (AD) Enrolling repeated-single-dose Phase 1b trial KPL-404 2 CD40 Autoimmune Plan to file IND in 2H 2019 Worldwide KPL-045 2 CD30L Autoimmune Preclinical activities Worldwide

-(1) Rilonacept (ARCALYST®) is approved and marketed for cryopyrin-associated periodic syndrome, in the United States by Regeneron.
+(1) Rilonacept (ARCALYST^{}) is approved and marketed for cryopyrin-associated periodic syndrome, in the United States by Regeneron.
 We will assume the rights to this indication upon receiving approval for rilonacept in the recurrent pericarditis indication.

-(2) We are planning IND-enabling studies for both KPL-045 and KPL-404 in T-cell-dependent, B-cell-mediated diseases, such as pemphigus/pemphigoid, myasthenia gravis, or graft versus host disease.
+(2) We are conducting pre-clinical activities for KPL-404 and KPL-045 and plan to review the potential for KPL-404 and KPL-045 in T-cell-dependent, B-cell-mediated diseases, such as pemphigus/pemphigoid, myasthenia gravis, or graft versus host disease.

-In addition to the indications described above, we plan to evaluate rilonacept, mavrilimumab and KPL-716 in other indications.
-We plan to be opportunistic in our business development activities to identify and potentially acquire the rights to additional programs or companies that expand our existing portfolio and/or platform capability.
+In addition to the indications described above, we plan to review the potential for rilonacept, mavrilimumab and KPL-716 in other indications.
+We plan to be opportunistic in our business development activities to identify and potentially acquire the rights to additional programs or companies that could expand our portfolio or potentially add a platform capability.
 We have also initiated our own internal research efforts to discover and develop molecules to address areas of unmet medical need.

-We intend to directly commercialize our product candidates, if approved, in the United States and select international markets.
-In parallel with our product development timelines, we plan to build our own commercial and operational organizations around the world.
+We currently plan to commercialize our product candidates, if approved, in the United States and select international markets.
+In parallel with our product development timelines, we plan to build our own commercial and operational organizations around the world as appropriate.
 We anticipate building targeted medical affairs and sales teams focused on specialist physicians who treat the patient populations addressed by our product candidates.

-Our team
+Our Team

 We have assembled an experienced management team with a successful track record.
 Our team has expertise across the spectrum of global drug discovery, development, manufacturing and commercialization activities in diseases within both large and orphan indications.
 Our Chairman and Chief Executive Officer, Sanj K. Patel, has more than 25 years of scientific, clinical and commercial experience in the pharmaceutical and biotechnology industries.
 Our Chief Medical Officer, John F. Paolini, M.D., Ph.D., has more than 17 years of experience planning, operating and executing clinical development programs across a range of disease indications from orphan diseases to large cardiovascular diseases, and ten years as a practicing cardiologist.
+Other members of our senior management team have held key management positions at other companies that developed and commercialized therapies for underserved, rare and specialty-focused patient populations.
+These companies include Synageva, Genzyme, Novo Nordisk, Shire, Sanofi, Pfizer, Bayer, Merck, Novartis and Vertex, among others.

-Our strategy
+Our Strategy

-Our vision is to build a fully-integrated global biopharmaceutical company by discovering, acquiring, developing and commercializing life-changing therapies for debilitating diseases.
+Our vision is to build a fully-integrated, global biopharmaceutical company by discovering, acquiring, developing and commercializing life-changing therapies for debilitating diseases.
 We are developing a pipeline of novel drug product candidates for the treatment of autoinflammatory and autoimmune diseases, and we aim to be an industry leader in these areas.
 We are pursuing multiple programs in parallel, with the goal of delivering safe and effective therapies to patients as efficiently as possible.